aspose-html/Aspose.HTML-Products/html/net/conversion/xhtml-to-pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Convert XHTML to PDF Using C#" %}}

- In order to convert XHTML to PDF, weвЂ™ll use [Aspose.Html for .NET](https://products.aspose.com/html/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
+ In order to convert XHTML to PDF, we’ll use [Aspose.Html for .NET](https://products.aspose.com/html/net) API which is a feature-rich, powerful and easy to use document manipulation and conversion API for C# platform.
 Open [NuGet](https://www.nuget.org/packages/aspose.html)